icdiego/icdiego.github.io/Pacman/README.md

 The starter source code is from  MIT xPro Professional Certificate in Coding: Full Stack Development with MERN.

-I wrote the function checkPageBounds(direction, imgWidth, pos, pageWidth)
+I wrote the function checkPageBounds(direction, imgWidth, pos, pageWidth) and add the ghost animation.

 ---